elizabethdrew/restaurant-review-be/README.md

 The Restaurant Review project is an API designed to allow users to discover, rate, and review restaurants.
 The main objective of this API is to provide a simple and efficient way to find the best dining experiences while helping restaurant owners gather valuable feedback to improve their services.

+This project was created to help my learn Java and Spring for the first time.
+It was then used by two colleagues specialising in IOS and Web to practise building their respective frontends.

 ## Main Features

 - User registration and authentication: Users can sign up for an account and securely log in to access the API's features.